KamarulAdha/AIRFLOW-TRIAL-1/README.md

 helm list: This command lists Helm releases again, possibly to check if the Apache Airflow Helm repository has been successfully added.

-kubectl getall: There is a typo in this command; it should be kubectl get all.
-This command lists all Kubernetes resources in the current namespace.
+kubectl get all: This command lists all Kubernetes resources in the current namespace.

 kubectl describe pod service/airflow-postgresql: This command attempts to describe a Kubernetes pod named "airflow-postgresql" in the "service" namespace.
 The syntax should be corrected to kubectl describe pod airflow-postgresql.